-The Commission collects racial and ethnic information on its subrecipient organizations and beneficiaries and reports it annually to the National Endowment for the Arts.
+The Commission will continue to collect racial and ethnic information on its subrecipient organizations and beneficiaries annually.
 This information is given first as an estimate of beneficiaries/populations to be served in the application (see Appendix E for a copy of the application) and last as part of the final evaluations process where actual numbers of beneficiaries served including racial and ethnic data are collected (see Appendix E for a copy of the final evaluations forms).
 In Appendix C grantees reported the number of beneficiaries in their programs and services by race and ethnicity on the final evaluations.
-In their final grant evaluations, subrecipients report on the total number of individuals served and check the race/ethnicity of populations served.
-Appendix C shows that in FY21 out of 764 subrecipients (grantee organizations) and over 23M participants engaged both virtually and in person, these organizations reported a total of 1530 times that at least 25% of their beneficiaries of color were served throughout their various programs (see Appendix C, racial and ethnic beneficiaries data).
+In the final evaluations report, subrecipients report on the total number of individuals served and check the race/ethnicity of populations served.
+Appendix C shows that in FY23 out of 1035 subrecipients grants, these organizations reported a total of 1227 times that beneficiaries of color were served throughout their various programs (see Appendix C, racial and ethnic beneficiaries data).
 Most organizations reported serving multiple races and ethnicities.